| 04. July 2023

 Three examples:

-1. Heat flashes can be treated most effectively with estrogen; The therapy is orally.
+1. Hot flashes can be most effectively treated with estrogen; the therapy is administered orally.

-2. In vaginal atrophy, d. h.
-Dilution of the genital tissue, systemic hormone therapies with tablets or local estrog therapies improve symptoms in the form of suppositories or creams.
+2. In cases of vaginal atrophy, i.e. thinning of the genital tissue, systemic hormone therapy with tablets or local estrogen therapy in the form of suppositories or creams improves the symptoms.

-The guideline with regard to a variety of symptoms could not recognize a consistently positive effect of hormones.
+The guideline failed to identify a consistently positive effect of hormones on a wide range of symptoms.
 Three examples:

 1. Quality of life.
-In women who are treated with hormones, both positive and negative effects on the quality of life can be recognized.
+In women treated with hormones, both positive and negative effects on quality of life can be observed.

 2. Urinary incontinence.
-Oral hormone therapy can increase the risk of the occurrence of urinary incontinence or worsen existing incontinence.
+Oral hormone therapy can increase the risk of developing urinary incontinence or worsen existing incontinence.

 Can hormones stop excessive hair loss?

-In August 2013, the European Medicines Authority EMA, for example, decided on the further approval of anti -Bab types with cyproteronacetate (CPA).
-Since there is apparently no proven benefit in the case of androgenetic hair loss, products with CPA are no longer approved.
+In August 2013, for example, the European Medicines Agency (EMA) decided to continue to approve birth control pills containing cyproterone acetate (CPA).
+Since there is apparently no proven benefit for androgenetic hair loss, products containing CPA are no longer approved for this purpose.

-The problem for women with increased hair loss during menopause: You have to hope that hormone therapy against your menopausal symptoms will also have a positive effect on hair growth - which is rather unlikely.
+The problem for women with increased hair loss during menopause: They have to hope that hormone therapy for their menopausal symptoms will also have a positive effect on hair growth – which is rather unlikely.
 On the other hand, women who "only" suffer from increased hair loss will not be prescribed hormone therapy.
-The natural, the body's molecule thiocyanate is a very attractive option in this dilemma.
-Special care Thiocyn hair serum with patented Thiocyanate activity is a way to stabilize the disturbed cell metabolism on the hair root and to normalize the hair cycle*-without interfering with hormonally controlled metabolic processes.
-The result: less diffuse hair loss* and miniaturization of the hair, an improved hair density - without any known side effects.
+The natural, body's own molecule thiocyanate proves to be a very attractive option in this dilemma.
+The special care Thiocyn Hair Serum with its patented thiocyanate active formula is a way to stabilize the disturbed cell metabolism at the hair root and normalize the hair cycle* – without interfering with hormonally controlled metabolic processes.
+The result: less diffuse hair loss* and hair miniaturization, improved hair density – all with no known side effects.

 Read by 23,000 people